astrophpeter/CnnPythonDeploy/README.md

 # CnnPythonDeploy
-Deployment of Cnn in Python Script.
+Deployment of the Cnn in Python.
 Python wrapping for the convolutional neural net classifier.
-Takes in Gaia Spectrum as a numpy array for input and resturns predicted class.
+Takes in Gaia Spectrum as a numpy array forinput and returns predicted class.
 Total pre trained model size roughly 22Mb.
 Takes on average 0.2ms to load model and classify one Gaia spectrum.
 Usage instructions below.

 # Contents